Private Internet Access remains one of the best VPNs out there, in this overly-competitive industry.

-Our previous review of Private Internet Access VPN is 4 years old, so an update has been long due, but here it is!
+Our previous review of Private Internet Access VPN is 4 years old, so an update has been long due.
+Here it is!

-Private Internet Access has gone through a lot of changes in the past few years, and I will cover most of them in this review.
+Is Private Internet Access a good VPN to use in 2021?
+PIA has gone through a lot of changes in the past few years, and I will cover most of them in this review.

 In case you aren’t familiar with Private Internet Access, here’s some of the key aspects you need to know about this VPN service.